rpetti/resume/resume.md

 :	**Perforce:** Expertise with deployment, maintenance and use of Perforce.

 :	**Git:** Extensive experience with the use of Git, as well as configuring and operating
-	Git servers, such as Gitolite and GitLab.
+	Git servers, such as Gitolite, Gogs, and GitLab.

-:	**Subversion:** Experience with the use of SVN, as well as maintenance of httpd-driven
+:	**Subversion:** Experience with the use of SVN, as well as maintenance and administration
-	Subversion servers.
+	of httpd-driven	Subversion servers.

+:   **Mercurial:** Experience with the use of HG, as well as mainentance and administration
+	of Mercurial servers.

 Continuous Integration
 :	**Jenkins:** Expertise with the deployment and configuration of Jenkins for continuous builds.

 :	**TeamCity:** Experience with configuration and use of TeamCity.

+:   **GitLab CI/CD:** Expertise with creation and maintenance of CI/CD pipelines, and configuration of various runner types.

 Open Source
 :	**Jenkins:** Developed and maintained several useful and some